Skip to main content

 2. Check that you are not setting appAccountToken or obfuscatedExternalAccountId fields, or

-3. Verify that any appAccountToken or obfuscatedExternalAccountId set for your customers will match their RevenueCat App User ID.
+3. Verify that any appAccountToken or obfuscatedExternalAccountId set for your customers will match their RevenueCat App User ID and the app user ID is a valid UUID (RFC 4122 version 4).

 If you meet any of the above conditions, you can proceed with enabling the feature.